PHPCSStandards/PHP_CodeSniffer/.github/CONTRIBUTING.md

 * Verify that the patch solves the originally reported problem.
 * Verify that the tests added in the PR fail without the fix and pass with the fix.
 * For a fix for false negatives: verify that the correct error message(s) are thrown by the patched code.
-* Run the patched PHPCS version against real codebases to see if the fix creates any side-effects (new false positives/false negatives).
+* Run the patched PHPCS version against real codebases to see if the fix creates any side effects (new false positives/false negatives).

 ### Writing sniff documentation